Ronald James Blake

-Ronald James Blake, GBS, OBE, JP (詹伯樂, born 2 April 1934) is a civil engineer, and a former Secretary for Works in the government of colonial Hong Kong.
+Ronald James Blake, GBS, OBE, JP (詹伯樂, born 2 April 1934) is a civil engineer, and a former Secretary for Works in the government of British Hong Kong.
 He was appointed to the post of acting CEO of Kowloon-Canton Railway Corporation (KCRC) on 16 March 2006 to replace the outgoing Samuel Lai.

 Early life

 James Blake was born in the UK in 1934.
 He studied structural engineering part-time whilst working as a draftsman for an engineering firm after leaving school.